-- Soils with low clay content in the topsoil, and include sand, loamy sand, sandy loam, sandy silt loam and silt loam textures.
+Having a low clay content in the topsoil, and include sand, loamy sand, sandy loam, sandy silt loam and silt loam textures.

-- Low aggregate stability due to the low clay and organic matter content
+Having a low aggregate stability due to the low clay and organic matter content

-- Disperse readily in water causing slumping and capping at the surface
+Dispersing readily in water causing slumping and capping at the surface

-- Where these soils are free draining and well-structured they have a low risk of run off.
+Where these soils are free draining and well-structured they have a low risk of run off.

-- When drainage is impeded by high water table or slowly permeable subsoil, they are at high risk of structural damage and run off.
+When drainage is impeded by high water table or slowly permeable subsoil, they are at high risk of structural damage and run off.

-- They are at high risk of wind and water erosion.
+Being at high risk of wind and water erosion.

-- Include sandy clay loam, clay loam and silty clay loam
+Include sandy clay loam, clay loam and silty clay loam

-- Soils in this group that have a high silt / fine sand content are less stable and are prone to capping, especially when there is low organic matter
+Soils in this group that have a high silt / fine sand content are less stable and are prone to capping, especially when there is low organic matter

-- Clay content in the subsoil affects drainage.
+Clay content in the subsoil affects drainage.
 Where clay content is low in the subsoil the soil can be freely draining with low risks of structural damage.
 When the clay content is high, they are prone to water logging and structural damage

-- Structural damage or poor drainage can lead to runoff and soil erosion particularly in areas of high rainfall and on slopes
+Structural damage or poor drainage can lead to runoff and soil erosion particularly in areas of high rainfall and on slopes